 To test security controls, you need to be able to reproduce the red team attack patterns.
 However, simulating such attacks is difficult.
 Your blue team may not have the right skills and permissions to do this.
 They may also prove inadequate due to them only covering specific behaviours, meaning they need a lot of adaptation.
 With no log simulation tool, defences are difficult to test, which restricts your ability to keep developing your security posture.
 Scarce resources can make these hurdles even harder to navigate.

-By combining red and blue teams, the red team learns more about current controls, and the blue team learns more about current attack behaviours.
+By combining red and blue teams, the red team learns more about current controls, and the blue team learns more about current attack behaviors.
 The purple team exercises allow for regular testing of controls to ensure they still function as expected.
-Combining red and blue functions also means that the blue team does not have to learn the red-team skills, or take the time to recreate attack behaviours themselves.
+Combining red and blue functions also means that the blue team does not have to learn the red-team skills, or take the time to recreate attack behaviors themselves.

 The Tunnel Vision: